 Monday, September 24, 2007

-Philippine Ambassador to Saudi Arabia opens Guhit Pinoy Art Exhibit
+The Philippine Ambassador to Saudi Arabia opens Guhit Pinoy Art Exhibit

 The event, organized by Special Events (S.E.)
 Productions and FAR Limits, in cooperation with Nojoud mall management, is part of the establishment's celebration of the RAMADAN FESTIVAL 2007 which coincided with the Saudi National Day held on September 23.